Plan N Could Become the New Best Policy With Lower Rate Increases

 As Plans D and G become GI plans and rates increase, those 60 million+ people eligible for Plan F may decide to enroll.
 Plan F could those eligible with pre-existing conditions.

-However, for beneficiaries new to Medicare, Plan N could be the best policy because of its an opportunity to offer lower rate increases than other plans on the market post-2020.
+However, for beneficiaries new to Medicare, Plan N could be the best policy because its an opportunity to offer lower rate increases than other plans on the market post-2020.
 Additionally, the low premiums and small out of pocket expenses.

 High Deductible Plan G